Cellist Schuyler Slack has performed in orchestral, chamber music, and recital settings across the United

 Most inspiring composers?

 I love many composers for many reasons, but whenever I’m lucky enough to play a piece by Brahms it always feels like I’ve come home.

 What is your most memorable moment with the Richmond Symphony?

 I will remember performing with Itzhak Perlman forever.
 That’s not just a memorable RSO moment, that’s a memorable life moment.
-The way he shifted and pulled the sound in the slow movement of his concerto sounded like maple syrup – the real stuff, not Aunt Jemima!
+The way he shifted and pulled the sound in the slow movement of his concerto sounded like maple syrup!
 I’ve been inspired to try to recreate that sort of sound in my own playing ever since.

 If you could play another instrument, what would it be?

 French Horn.
 Along with the cello, I don’t think there’s another instrument that can sound so heroic in one moment and so delicate in the next.
 Some of my favorite moments in symphonic music are horn solos and I’m always excited when I get to hear our own Principal Horn, Jay, do what he does best.